Source: Zimbabwe's Mugabe agrees to terms of resignation

 Sources told CNN that any deal would involve Mugabe stepping down to make way for an interim President, while Emmerson Mnangagwa would likely be installed as the next Zanu-PF leader in December, paving the way for the presidency in next year's election.

-The powerful and well-connected Mnangagwa has been central to the political chaos.
+The powerful and well-connected Mnangagwa has been central to the political movements.
 Party members saw his dismissal on November 6 as the final assault after months of infighting over who would eventually replace Mugabe.

 Mnangagwa has not been seen since he was fired, but CNN has learned that he had been instrumental for some time in plans to seize control from the President.